aeonSolutions/AeonLabs-AeonLabs-HomeAutomation-Distributed-power_storage-Selectable-USB-DC-power-outlet/README.md

 - [40W Fast Charging Power Bank Portable 20000mAh](https://s.click.aliexpress.com/e/_DEHYs65)

-These battery storage uniti have the advantage of already comply with the minimumsafety standars making solar instalation much more easy.
+These battery storage units have the advantage of already comply with the minimumsafety standars making solar instalation much more easy.

 <br>